OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-25.md

 ## Ezekiel 25:10

-I will give Moab along with the Ammonites to the people of the East as a possession, so that the Ammonites will not be remembered among the nations;
+I will deliver Moab along with the Ammonites to the people of the East as a possession, ensuring that the Ammonites are forgotten among the nations;

 ## Ezekiel 25:11